Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a $5,000 notary public bond cost in Illinois?

-Illinois notary bonds are issued instantly with errors and omissions for as little as $30.
-Errors and omissions insurance ensures you are NOT held personally liable for mistakes made while notarizing documents.
+Illinois notary bonds cost as little as $30 and are issued instantly with errors and omissions insurance.
+Errors and omissions insurance ensures you are not held personally liable for mistakes made while notarizing documents.
 Visit our blog for more information on this essential coverage.

 Our secure bond checkout allows you to purchase your bond directly from our site in just a few minutes.
-Simply click Buy Now and you can be on your way to being bonded as an Illinois notary today!
+Simply click Buy Now to be on your way to being bonded as an Illinois notary today!

 Why does Illinois require notaries to be bonded?

-The Illinois Secretary of State mandates that notaries must obtain surety bonds to ensure that notary publics have applied for appointment by the Secretary of the State of Illinois for a four-year term.
-These bonds guarantee that notaries will truly and faithfully perform and discharge the duties of the office according to law.
+The Illinois Secretary of State mandates notaries must obtain surety bonds throughout their appointment by the Secretary of the State of Illinois for a four-year term.
+These bonds guarantee that notaries will truly and faithfully perform and discharge the duties of the office according to the law.